samblenny/fruit-jam-color-checker/README.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- SPDX-FileCopyrightText: Copyright 2025 Sam Blenny -->
-# Fruit Jam Gamepad Tester
+# Fruit Color Checker

-**DRAFT: WORK IN PROGRESS**

-Goal: Match 8-bit RGB colors from Fruit Jam DVI output with 24-bit sRGB or P3 colors on a computer.
+This makes color swatch patterns for comparing Fruit Jam DVI output to colors on a regular computer.

-This code was developed and tested on a pre-release revision B Fruit Jam prototype board using CircuitPython 10.0.0-alpha builds from the circuitpython.org
-[Fruit Jam downloads](https://circuitpython.org/board/adafruit_fruit_jam/) page.
+This code was developed and tested on a pre-release revision B Fruit Jam prototype board using CircuitPython 10.0.0-alpha.6 from the circuitpython.org [Fruit Jam downloads](https://circuitpython.org/board/adafruit_fruit_jam/) page.
 Things may change by the time CircuitPython 10.0.0 is released.